 Email conversion rate

 For any ecommerce business, the ultimate goal is to make a sale.
-Tracking your email conversion emails is the most important ecommerce metric.
+Tracking your email conversion emails is the most critical ecommerce metric.

 You can further multiply the result by 100 to get a percentage value.